 - Remove cinnamon sticks and discard.

-- Pour into serving dish, cover and refrigerate for 2-3 hours before serving.
+- Pour into serving dish, cover, and refrigerate at least 2 hours before serving.